codeAligned/JP_Notes/book-think_stats_notes.md

 __CDF(4) = 0.8__
 CDF(5) = 1

 Note the two bold items, 0 and 4.
-We can evaluate the CDF for any value of $x$, not just values that appear in the sample.
-If $x$ is less than the smallest value in the sample, $CDF(x)$ is 0.
-If it's greater than the largest value, $CDF(x)$ is 1.
+We can evaluate the CDF for any value of _x_, not just values that appear in the sample.
+If _x_ is less than the smallest value in the sample, _CDF(x)_ is 0.
+If it's greater than the largest value, _CDF(x)_ is 1.
 Since the increments are discrete, a CDF is what's known as a _step function_.

 The CDF is approximately a straight diagonal line, which means that the distribution is uniform.
 That outcome might be non-obvious, but it is a consequence of the way the CDF is defined.
 What this figure shows is that 10% of the sample is below the 10th percentile, 20% is below the 20th percentile, and so on, exactly as we should expect.